-- Make a project activity as a group and take it to the fair to show the kinds of things your group has been doing. - Make a scrapbook of pictures showing your group having fun while making the project activities in this manual. - Draw a picture of the ways your favorite tree looks in each of the four seasons.

-- Make a collage of pictures cut from magazines.
+- Make a scrapbook of pictures showing your group having fun while making the project activities in this manual. - Draw a picture of the ways your favorite tree looks in each of the four seasons. - Make a collage of pictures cut from magazines.
 Show as many different kinds of trees as you can find.
 See if you can find at least one picture of a tree with an unusual shape. - Take a walk in a local park.
 Collect things that have fallen from trees onto the ground.
 Make a tree shaped poster and glue all the things you found onto the poster.
-Be sure to match the items with the part of the tree where they are found. - Make a leaf rubbings book using 5 leaves you find that you think are interesting.
+Be sure to match the items with the part of the tree where they are found.

+• Make a leaf rubbings book using 5 leaves you find that you think are interesting.
 To make the leaf rubbings, place each leaf on a flat surface with the vein side up.
 Next, place a piece of paper over the leaf and use the side of a crayon to rub color over it.
 Label each page with the leaf name.